errael/astrology-castro/docs/AstrologConstants.md

 is used.
 For example, `H_Whole_EP` is the primary, and `H_W_EP` is the low priority.

+These tables are programatically assembled;
+they are extracted from the `Astrolog` source, massaged, and output.

 ### Signs - prefix S_
 |     |     |     |     |     |     |
 | --- | --- | --- | --- | --- | --- |